 Free Fitness Binders That Make Student-Led Workouts INSANELY Easy!

 In my class, workout/fitness activity is the standard for the beginning of every class.
 The workouts are never long but my hope is for students to gain confidence in building their own fitness routines, have an opportunity to work with a variety of students, and learn that you don't have to spend tons of $$$ or time in order to get have an impactful workout.
 Additionally, my goal is to have the first 15-20 minutes of class completely student-directed.

-Here’s a picture of what my students see when they first come into the classroom.
-They are expected to read it and know what’s going on while they are walking laps at the start of class.
+Here's a picture of what my students see when they first come into the classroom.
+They are expected to read it and know what's going on while they are walking laps at the start of class.
 Once lap time (one song) is over, they get into their teacher-selected fitness groups* (thank you, Team Shake) and get to work.
 At the start of the week, getting to work means writing individual S.M.A.R.T. goals and playing a fitness game.
-As the week progresses, getting to work means doing a group workout (like an A.M.R.A.P. or the Dice Game ← click to access these printables).
+As the week progresses, getting to work means doing a group workout (like an A.M.R.A.P. or the Dice Game).

 The Fitness Activity Routine

 Along with the binders, each group has a fitness box.
-Each box has a deck of cards, foam dice, vis-a-vis markers, dry erase markets and a cleaning rag.
-Students use these tools to write exercises on the activity sheets (in plastic protectors) or on their white boards and partake in the activities.
+Each box has a deck of cards, foam dice, vis-a-vis markers, dry erase markers, and a cleaning rag.
+Students use these tools to write exercises on the activity sheets (in plastic protectors) or on their whiteboards and partake in the activities.